Software, Documentation, and Examples

 Non-Commercial Academic Research Licensing

-A deeply discounted (roughly 85%) academic license is available for users at qualifying academic or non-profit research institutions within the United States and for qualifying users within the following countries, all of which are active members within the Organization for Economic Co-operation and Development: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Slovenia, South Korea, Spain, Sweden, Switzerland, and United Kingdom.
+A deeply discounted (roughly 85%) academic license may be available for users at qualifying academic or non-profit research institutions within the United States and for qualifying users within the following countries, all of which are active members within the Organization for Economic Co-operation and Development: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Slovenia, South Korea, Spain, Sweden, Switzerland, and United Kingdom.
 Restriction to these countries is driven by intellectual property considerations.